ananlytics/Interaction-with-R/Interactive Graphs.md

 # Interactive dashboards in R
 ## We can code our way through to creating a simple dashboard for stakeholder concerned with output.
 ### We shall use a simple sales data to create four-charts with basic aesthetics.
+We can divide our code in different chunks, making it easier to find error and better execution.

 ```ruby
 ---
 title: "New Dashboard"